 All eyes were on Stone and Colman.
 Colman, with her dark pixie hair cut, looks very different from the debauched Queen Anne she plays in the film, and she’s newly popular for her upcoming role as another monarch in the next iteration of “The Crown.”

-“The Favourite” is loosely based on historical events during Queen Anne’s brief reign (1702-07).
+“The Favourite” is loosely based on historical events during Queen Anne’s reign (1702-14).
 Frail and befuddled, Queen Anne was sick with gout and grief, so she turned to her closest friend and confidant, the steely Lady Sarah Churchill (Weisz) to run the court and country while she overate and played with her bunnies.
 The wheel turned when Sarah’s cousin Abigail (Stone) arrived on the scene and began scheming her ascent from chambermaid into inner court and challenged Sarah for the Queen’s affection and influence.

 Amid racing ducks, rampaging rabbits, maquillaged men in towering wigs, “Dancing With the Stars”-style voguing — not to mention illicit lesbian sex — what’s not to adore about this perverse take on the psycho-sexual-political dynamics of the court and its modern-day ramifications?
 Witticism and zingers fly so stealthily in this clever script co-written by McNamara and Deborah Davis it takes a nano-second or two to keep up.